 - Brain imaging (CT/MRI/MRA) if stroke is suspected.

-- Chest X-ray or lung CT to identify any pulmonary AVMs.
+- Chest X-ray or lung CT to identify pulmonary AVMs.

 - Cerebral angiography for suspected AVMs.
-The Spetzler-Martin grade for HHT-related lesions is 2 or lower in nearly 90% of patients.
+The Spetzler-Martin grade for HHT-related lesions is ≤2 in nearly 90% of patients.

 - Bubble echocardiogram for screening pulmonary AVMs, followed by a CT pulmonary angiogram if positive.

-- Colonoscopy and upper endoscopy +/- capsule endoscopy to investigate GI bleeding.
-Patients with SMAD4 mutations may also be screened for polyps.
+- Colonoscopy and upper endoscopy, possibly with capsule endoscopy, to investigate GI bleeding.
+Patients with SMAD4 mutations may also require screening for polyps.

-- Molecular genetic testing to confirm the genetic subtype of HHT in affected individuals and family members, allowing for appropriate screening and preventive treatment.
+- Genetic Testing: To confirm the genetic subtype of HHT in affected individuals and family members, facilitating appropriate screening and preventive treatment.

 Management

-- ENT referral for epistaxis management, typically treated with laser ablation for mild to moderate cases.
+- ENT Specialist: For management of epistaxis, typically treated with laser ablation for mild to moderate cases.

-- Gastroenterology consultation for GI bleeds and iron replacement therapy for anaemia.
+- Gastroenterologist: For GI bleeds and iron replacement therapy for anaemia.

-- Interventional neuroradiology for closure of pulmonary AVMs.
+- Interventional Neuroradiologist: For closure of pulmonary AVMs.
 PAVMs with a feeding artery greater than 1-3 mm should be considered for treatment via transcatheter embolization.

 References